chaoskagami/ftpde/README.md

 ------------
 1) Learn to build other things.
 No help will be provided if you can't operate a devkit.

-2) Run 'make' or 'gmake'.
+2) Either `make 3ds` or `make linux` depending on how you plan to use this.

 This will produce the following files:

  * ftpde-VER.3dsx - 3dsx relocatable for hbmenu-style loaders.
  * ftpde-VER.smdh - Fancy graphics for hbmenu.
  * ftpde-VER.cia  - Installable CTR file.
-Zero-keyed/No crypto.
+Zero-keyed/No crypto, so you'll need CFW.
+ * ftpde          - Linux binary.

 Implemented commands
 --------------------